privatenumber/minification-benchmarks/readme.md

 ## 👟 Methodology

 - Each minifier is executed in its own process with a 1 minute timeout
-- The measured time is an average taken from 5 consecutive runs
+- _"Time"_ is the average of 5 consecutive runs
 - _"Minzipped size"_ measures how well the minified file compresses with Gzip
-- Each table is sorted by smallest minzipped size in ascending order
+- Results are sorted by smallest minzipped size
-- Each time is annotated with a multiplier relative to the fastest minifier
+- Each _"Time"_ is annotated with a multiplier relative to the fastest minifier
 - Minified artifacts are validated by a smoke test
 - Minified artifacts can be downloaded and verified in each [action run](https://github.com/privatenumber/minification-benchmarks/actions/workflows/benchmark.yml)